 If you obtain an archery permit, you may use only the archery equipment authorized in this section to take a bear.
-You may not possess or be in control of a firearm while in the field during an archery hunt.
+You may not possess or be in control of a firearm, crossbow, airgun or draw-lock while in the field during an archery bear hunt.